This Universal Children’s Day, help all kids with disabilities get a good start in life!

 But there is evidence that investing in young children yields positive returns in education, health and productivity, and is, therefore, a sound investment for every government.
 ECD is also aﬀordable.
 An additional 50 cents per person annually is all it costs for ECD to be incorporated into existing services.
 Despite evidence of high returns and aﬀordability, many governments are falling short of their commitments to young children.
 Most giving 1% or less of education aid to early learning.
 Therefore our research shows that it is key to promote a better understanding of ECD amongst donors governments and recipient countries.

 We are calling now to all governments to make inclusive ECD a reality, leave no child behind!

-A summary report can be found here.
-The full report as well as advocacy tools comprising 10 donor advocacy briefs for ODA advocacy, recipient country profiles for national advocacy, and a user-friendly checklist to support the design of inclusive ECD programmes that seek to support the most marginalised children will be available soon.
+The summary report and 10 donor advocacy briefs of Belgium, Germany, Canada, UK, France, EU, USAID, UNICEF, World Bank and GPE can be found here for ODA advocacy, recipient country profiles for national advocacy, and a user-friendly checklist to support the design of inclusive ECD programmes that seek to support the most marginalised children

 Help us spread the word!
 Visit this link to access the Social Media Toolkit that will provide you with helpful text, hashtags and images to share on your social media channels.